ruslan-rv-ua/easy_file/README.md

 ### Async Methods

 Easy File provides asynchronous versions of all major I/O operations for non-blocking execution.
+All async methods use **aiofiles** for efficient non-blocking I/O operations.

 ```python
 import asyncio